Governor: Transgender athletes will 'destroy women's sports' | Taiwan News | 2021/02/11

 NASHVILLE, Tenn.
-(AP) — Republican Tennessee Gov. Bill Lee on Wednesday advocated for banning transgender girls from playing on middle and high school sports teams, saying transgender athletes will “destroy women's sports.”
+(AP) — Republican Tennessee Gov. Bill Lee said Wednesday that transgender girls should be banned from playing on middle and high school sports teams or they will “destroy women's sports.”

 “I do believe that transgenders participating in women’s sports will destroy women’s sports,” Lee, who is up for reelection next year, told reporters.
 “It will ruin the opportunity for girls to earn scholarships.
 It will put a glass ceiling back over women that hasn’t been there in some time.
 I think it’s bad for women and for women’s sports.”